 Modern compilers for object-oriented languages are not optimized for calculation-intensive tasks.
-Extensive use of abstraction and virtual functions allows to develop an easy-to-read code but the performance penalty is high.
+Extensive use of abstraction and virtual functions allows developing an easy-to-read code but the performance penalty is high.

 Writing high-performing vectorized and multi-thread safe code is a tedious and time-consuming task, while the result is usually hard to maintain.
 MatLogica helps developers to focus on adding value, taking care of performance.